Silver Award Criteria

 - Students play an active role in conducting the Environmental Audit.
 (10 points)

 - Results of the audit are shared with the whole school.
 (5 points)

 - We recommend that you conduct an audit annually to measure your progress.
 However, for this award level, you need only complete it once.
 (5 points)

 Eco-Action Plan (35 points total)

 - The Eco-Action Team uses results from the formal Environmental Audit to develop a detailed Eco-Action Plan that has quantifiable targets and a timeframe for completing them.
-The plan addresses at least two Eco-Schools pathways, one of which is Energy.
+The plan addresses at least two Eco-Schools pathways.
 (20 points)

 - A range of actions are planned to mitigate environmental problems.
 (10 points)

 - The Eco-Action Plan is shared with whole school and greater community.
 (5 points)

 - The Eco-Action Team monitors and reviews progress against the Eco-Action Plan's timeframe and targets.
 (15 points)